 The devil does not exist in reality, only in your imagination.

-Dostoevsky's concept of the "paltry devil" hallucination was introduced to the reader in the classic book the "Possessed."
-(1871).
-In the "Possessed" a scene in the chapter "Night" occurs when Madam Stavrogin peers through a door at her son Nikolai Stavrogin who appears to be sitting in a chair in a trance.
-Madam Stavrogin quietly withdraws without disturbing her son.
-But, apparently, Nikolai Stavrogin is having, has just had, or is about to have a visit and conversation with the "paltry devil" hallucination.
+Dostoevsky's concept of the "paltry devil" hallucination was introduced to the reader in the classic book The Possessed (1871).
+In The Possessed a scene in the chapter Night occurs when Madam Stavrogin peers through a door at her son Nikolai Stavrogin who appears to be sleeping in a chair in a trance.
+Madam Stavrogin enters the room, she walks about the room wondering how her son could sleep so rigidly in his chair.
+Suddenly frightened, Madam Stavrogin quickly withdraws from the room without disturbing her son.
+Nikolai Stavrogin awakens shortly after the departure of Madam Stavrogin, he stares fixidly at some object in the room, although nothing in the room appears to be out of the ordinary.
+The spell is broken by a chime of a clock and by the entry of the Stavrogin family butler Alexey Yegorytch.
+But, apparently, Nikolai Stavrogin has just had a visit and conversation with the "paltry devil" hallucination.

 This is Dostoevsky in his pure form.
 "Does God exist?
 Upon my word I don't know!"
 I think Dostoevsky endlessly wrestled with this question, and he never completely accepted the existence of God in his lifetime.